tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 These are uncertain times, and they require carefully worded and delicately handled explanations.

 That's why this topic has been broken down into a series of posts.
-I plan to stop at three.
+I've decided to stop at three.
 This is the first.

 In the first post, we want to set the stage so that we're able to answer two major questions about this pandemic.
 They are: